 Jimmy the Overly Touchy Orderly.

-Seasonal Rot: Seasons 5-7 are generally considered this.
-The show focused on Imagine Spots, quick gags, cheap jokes, and many of the plotlines fell flat.
+Seasonal Rot: Seasons 5-7 are generally considered this, though opinion varies on when precisely it set in (halfway through Season 5 is a popular choice) and how bad it actually got.
+The show leaned more heavily on Imagine Spots, quick gags, cheap jokes, and many of the plotlines fell flat; Season 7 in particular suffered from being cut short by the WGA strike, which prevented many of the planned storylines coming to fruition, along with the network airing the episodes out of their intended order.
 That said, season 8 is generally considered one of, if not the best, season of the show.

 And of course, some fans claim that Season 9 is so awful that they're willing to defend seasons 5 to 7 despite having ragged on them earlier.